 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Cuenca and nearby
+Top Coworking Spaces in Cuenca and Nearby

-Recent Reviews in Cuenca
+Recent Reviews of Shared Office Space in Cuenca

 Snuggled in the Andes Mountains, Cuenca is where to get your fill of roasted guinea pig and "mote" (boiled corn kernels).
 A popular tourist destination for Europeans, South and North Americans, the city has a European charm splashed with Spanish colonial architecture of red-tiled roofs and floral wrought iron balconies.
 Laid-back Cuenca's skyline is flush with massive rotundas and sky reaching steeples with nuns marching along cobblestone alleys, historic churches and old ladies hanging over balconies gossiping with their neighbors.

 The capital of the Azuay Province in Ecuador about 2,500 mt above sea level, its heart is a UNESCO World Heritage Trust site due to its historical buildings.
 The Spanish arrived in the 1540s to the remnants of what was once an Incan city called "Tomebamba".
 Prior to the Inca residents, the indigenous Canari people had been in residence for about 3,000 years.